This post separates two proof questions that are easy to confuse.

-That harder question is where replica theory enters.
-The important object is not just one loss curve, but a set of spectral overlaps tracking the learned attention preconditioner, the prompt geometry, and the task distribution during training.
+The second question is statistical and dynamical: during pretraining, how do the attention matrices learn a solver step that works across many random tasks?
+This is where replica theory enters.
+The relevant state is not one loss curve; it is a set of overlaps between the learned preconditioner, the prompt geometry, and the task distribution.

 The proof structure is short once the problem is written in finite-dimensional form.
 The prompt gives an encoder system